 As it would be for anyone to say the “best” in terms of chicken breeds for a small homestead, I am being totally and completely biased.
 Full disclosure, the Silver Laced color variety was originally bred in Wisconsin and I am so dang proud.
 The Wyandotte breed has a total of eight color varieties, which include Black Laced, Blue Laced, Buff, Buff Columbian, Columbian, Golden Laced, Partridge, Silver Laced, and Silver Pencilled.
 I think that the Silver Laced Wyandotte is the prettiest though, but to each their own!
 Now let’s get on to talking about why Wyandottes are great for the small-scale homestead.

 The next wonderful quality of the Wyandotte is that it is an excellent egg layer.
 Hens can produce upwards of 200 eggs a year, reaching even to 240 eggs a year in superb conditions.
 Talk about more bang for your buck!
 This rings home to the small-scale homestead mentality where less is more.
-By having eight hens laying, we have more eggs and less mouths to feed.
+By having eight hens laying, we have more eggs and fewer mouths to feed.
 I don’t know about you, but eggs are one of the greatest staples of our diet.
 We have between five and six eggs for breakfast, then one in our salad dressing, and sometimes two more if I am baking.
 That’s anywhere from five to nine eggs a day for us!
-The egg production will be best during the summer time because hens depend on the sun to regulate their egg producing cycle.
-To work around the lack of sunlight during the winter I am going to place a 60 watt light in the coop on a 16 hour timer.
-This won’t keep their egg production at the same level as the summer, but it will definitely help.
+The egg production will be best during the summertime because hens depend on the sun to regulate their egg producing cycle.
+We plan to let our hens slow down when the light wanes in the cooler months.

 While we’re on the subject of eggs, this breed produces my favorite kind, large brown shelled eggs.
 Nom nom nom.
 Something to note is that this breed has a tendency to go broody.
 What does “broody” mean?
 When a hen goes broody it means that she is parked, come hell or high water, on her egg with the sole intent of hatching it.
 Their intense mothering instinct kicks in and the hen is no longer producing eggs and trotting away, rather she is momma chicken versus the rest of the world.
 Dealing with broody hens can be challenging, but the trick is to get the eggs out of the nests ASAP so that the hens don’t have a chance to get too attached.
 I’ll be checking the nests throughout the day so fingers crossed this won’t be too much of a reoccurring issue.